bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="Test, options images with inspect element." />
 </p>

-All right, let\'s go back and try this one more time.
-All right, let\'s start refreshing again and see if we get that same error or if I\'m able to get a picture of **Munising** to show up, there it is right there.
-So just to double check, I\'m going to go in, and now I can see that the **images/munising.jpg** is correct, okay?
+All right, let&apos;s go back and try this one more time.
+All right, let&apos;s start refreshing again and see if we get that same error or if I&apos;m able to get a picture of **Munising** to show up, there it is right there.
+So just to double check, I&apos;m going to go in, and now I can see that the **images/munising.jpg** is correct, okay?
 Hopefully this demo shows you that there are some real-world applications to you applying JavaScript to your page.
 And it only takes few lines of code to do something that